theimpossibleastronaut/rmwrs/README.md

 and corresponding .trashinfo files were created in ~/.oxi-rmw-Trash-test/info.
 The .trashinfo file uses the [FreeDesktop.org Trash specification](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html).

+## Configuration file

+You can specify an alternate/custom configuration file for testing:

+    cargo run -- tmp/* -c <filename>

+To tell git to ignore your custom config file, from the 'oxi-rmw' repo
+directory:

+    echo <filename> >> .git/info/exclude

+## More Info

 To learn more about the design goals for this program, see the [rmw](https://remove-to-waste.info/) website.
 The goal of this rust